xen0vas/xen0vas.github.io/_pages/about.md

 Hi 🖐
 <br><br>
 Im a Cyber Security professional and security enthusiast.
-In my free time I like to contribute to my blog and post technical content related to Cyber Security.
 Currently, I’m working as a Senior Security Consultant / Penetration Tester <a href="https://twelvesec.com/">@TwelveSec</a>.
+Among others in my free time I like to contribute to my blog and post technical content related to Cyber Security.
+If you enjoy the content stay tuned for future posts.
 </p>

 <p align="justify">